About Us

 Unpacking the impact of demographic factors on university student well-being.

-Funding: McLaughlin Research Studentstip Fund (2024)
+McLaughlin Research Studentstip Fund (2024)

-MD Student (Queen’s University)
+BSc Student (Queen’s University)